 This certification is necessary to be allowed to work as an independent contractor in Belgium.

-How to become an independent contractor?
+How to become an independent contractor in Belgium?

 Obtaining an independent contractor status in Belgium is fairly easy and takes a few steps.